JakovStanislav/JSUS/README.md

 ## Installing JSUS

-Argos works with Python 3.7 and higher.
+JSUS works with Python 3.7 and higher.

 To run JSUS first clone repository: